JuliaLang/www.julialang.org/research.md

 # Research

-Research on Julia is carried out at the Julia Lab at MIT and at many universities worldwide.
+Research on Julia is carried out at the Julia Lab at MIT and at many universities world wide.
 If you use Julia in your research, we request citing the following paper:

 Julia: A Fresh Approach to Numerical Computing.
 Jeff Bezanson, Alan Edelman, Stefan Karpinski, Viral B. Shah.
 (2017) SIAM Review, 59: 65–98. doi: [10.1137/141000671](https://dx.doi.org/10.1137/141000671). [pdf](/assets/research/julia-fresh-approach-BEKS.pdf).